Caïssa: Modern use

-Caïssa as a concept has also been explored by some who seek the evidence of the sacred feminine in chess.

 The computer program that won the first World Computer Chess Championship (in 1974) was named Kaissa.

 The card game Android: Netrunner features a program type named Caïssa, which are modeled after chess pieces.

+In Michael Chabon’s novel The Yiddish Policemen's Union, a character writes an Acrostic letter that spells Caissa.

+Victoria Winifred's children's novel, The Princess, the Knight, and the Lost God: A Chess Story, features Caïssa as a character.